 Radiation therapy is used sometimes to treat painful bone disease.
 It may be used alone or along with other therapies.
 See the Supportive Care section to learn about ways to relieve pain.

 The choice of treatment depends mainly on how advanced the disease is and whether you have symptoms.
 If you have multiple myeloma without symptoms (smoldering myeloma), you may not need cancer treatment right away.
 The doctor monitors your health closely (watchful waiting) so that treatment can start when you begin to have symptoms.

 If you have symptoms, you will likely get induction therapy.
-Sometimes a stem cell transplant is part of the treatment plan.

 When treatment for myeloma is needed, it can often control the disease and its symptoms.
 People may receive therapy to help keep the cancer in remission, but myeloma can seldom be cured.
 Because standard treatment may not control myeloma, you may want to talk to your doctor about taking part in a clinical trial.
 Clinical trials are research studies of new treatment methods.